pupil-labs/pupil-docs/src/core/academic-citation.md

 # Academic Citation

-We have been asked a few times about how to cite Pupil in academic research.
+We have been asked a few times about how to cite Pupil Core in academic research.
 Please take a look at our papers below for citation options.
-If you're using Pupil as a tool in your research please cite the below UbiComp 2014 paper.
+If you're using Pupil Core as a tool in your research please cite the below UbiComp 2014 paper.

+For guidance on citing Pupil Invisible please see [here](/invisible/academic-citation).

-## Papers that cite Pupil
+## Papers that cite Pupil Core

-We have compiled a list of publications that cite Pupil in this [spreadsheet](https://docs.google.com/spreadsheets/d/1ZD6HDbjzrtRNB4VB0b7GFMaXVGKZYeI0zBOBEEPwvBI/edit?ts=576a3b27#gid=0)
+We have compiled a list of academic publications that use Pupil Labs products.
+You can find it [here](https://pupil-labs.com/publications/)!

 ## UbiComp 2014 Paper